Arshpreet0991/videoTube/notes/08_handle_files.md

 - Multer is a middleware used for file uploads in Node.js with Express.
 - Multer gives us ability to upload single files and array of files.
+- Multer is also used to send form data.
 - Since multer is middleware, it is will be placed between our route and our controller.
 For example:

   ```javascript